-Improper service for a TEMPORARY USE ONLY spare tire may result in serious personal injury.
-If it is necessary to repair the TEMPORARY USE ONLY spare tire, contact your NISSAN dealer.
+- Improper service for a TEMPORARY USE ONLY spare tire may result in serious personal injury.
+If it is necessary to repair the TEMPORARY USE ONLY spare tire, contact your NISSAN dealer. - For additional information regarding tires, refer to "Important Tire Safety Information" in the Warranty Information Booklet (US) or "Tire Safety Information" in the Warranty Information booklet (Canada).